example42/Example42-tutorials/slides/PuppetTutorial/10_Language_Reference.md

     stage { 'pre': }
     Stage['pre'] -> Stage['main']

-You can assign any class to a defined stage with the stage metaparameter:
+We can assign any class to a defined stage with the stage metaparameter:

     class { 'yum':
       stage => 'pre',